anagiordano/ibm-artifacts/kafka/README.md

 * **Alerting rules** allow you to define alert conditions based on Prometheus expression language expressions and to send notifications about firing alerts to an external service.
 Alerting rules in Prometheus servers send alerts to an Alertmanager.
 The [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) then manages those alerts, including silencing, inhibition, aggregation and sending out notifications via methods such as email, PagerDuty and others.

-Below, we will show how to stand-up a Prometheus server as a Docker container and how modify the configuration file to scrape Kafka metrics.
+Below, we will go thru the steps to stand-up a local Prometheus server as a Docker container and to modify the configuration file to scrape Kafka metrics.

 1. Obtain the IP address of the Kafka container